Trump Will Play Ball With MLB On Cuban Players If League Helps With Venezuela

 "The president taking a meeting with the commissioner of MLB to discuss a topic that the administration recently made a ruling shows that the president is open to seriously considering changing the administration ruling that was recently made," said Fernando Cutz, a former acting senior director for Western Hemisphere affairs at the National Security Council in the Trump administration.
 "That shows the president is willing to at least consider overruling whoever made that ultimate decision underneath him."

-The agreement is intended to give Cuban baseball players a chance to play baseball in the United States without having to make the dangerous journey overseas or contract with a dangerous smuggling operations.
+The agreement is intended to give Cuban baseball players a chance to play baseball in the United States without having to make the dangerous journey overseas or contract with dangerous smuggling operations.

 Some Cuban baseball players report being harassed by smugglers for years after making the journey.